 For Healthcare Professionals

 The chia plant is native to Central and South America and the seeds it produces have been consumed as food since ancient times.
 They are high in dietary fiber, n-3 polyunsaturated fatty acids (PUFAs), and alpha-linolenic acid, and are marketed as dietary supplements for cardiovascular health and weight loss.
 The seeds can expand and turn into a gel-like substance when mixed with water, and are often found in a variety of packaged goods touted as functional foods or superfoods.

 Various laboratory analyses suggest that chia constituents have antioxidant, anti-inflammatory, anticancer, and antithrombotic activities (8).
 In vivo experiments suggest that dietary consumption of chia seeds may improve animal intestinal health (21).
 In animal studies, chia prevented onset of dyslipidemia (1) (6), reversed insulin resistance (1) (9) (10), and conferred cardio- and hepatoprotective effects (7) (22).
 However, it did not reduce body weight gain or abdominal fat accumulation (10), or have preventive effects in animal tumor models (23).

 In preliminary clinical studies, chia did not benefit overweight adults (3), but appeared to improve cardiovascular and obesity-related risk factors in patients with type 2 diabetes (4) (24).
 Other small studies suggest chia supplementation may increase short-term satiety (25), perhaps to a greater extent than flax (26), and has positive effects on blood glucose levels (11) (12).
 Chia flour supplementation was found to reduce blood pressure in both treated and untreated hypertensive subjects (13).
-However, a systematic review determined that most studies of chia’s effects on cardiovascular disease risk factors did not demonstrate statistically significant results (14).
-In other small studies, topical use of chia seed oil was helpful for pruritus in a small group of patients with end-stage renal disease (15), and consumption of chia oil during pregnancy and nursing transiently increased docosahexaenoic acid in breast milk (16).
+However, a systematic review determined that most studies on chia for CVD risk factors did not demonstrate statistically significant results (14).
+In addition, a meta-analysis of trials evaluating chia for various metabolic parameters determined that results were largely nonsignificant and modest at best for a few subgroup measures, while citing low quality of evidence (27).

 More research is needed to elucidate and validate health benefits with chia supplementation.
 Rare adverse or allergic reactions have been reported.